Bianca Rowena was born in Romania and now lives in Canada. She is the author of The Virgin Diaries and The Gift Stone YA book series.

 — The New York Times

-Ethan (Rory Scovel, shown above), Renee's new found love interest, was definitely a highlight of the Film.
+Ethan (Rory Scovel, shown above), Renee's newfound love interest, was definitely a highlight of the film.
 You can't help but like him.
-He's a genuine guy who gives the offbeat Renee a chance to befriend him, despite her over enthusiastic confidence when they first meet.
-As well, Grant LeClair (Cosmetic Company President Avery LeClair's brother) was great eye-candy for the romantics.
+He's a genuine guy who gives the offbeat Renee a chance to befriend him, despite her over-enthusiastic confidence when they first meet.
+As well, Grant LeClair (cosmetic company president Avery LeClair's brother) was great eye-candy for the romantics.

-I even found myself teary-eyed by the film's message, but not where I was intended to become emotional, which was at the end 'speech' Renee gives, where she admonishes her audience that we shouldn't care what we look like.
+I even found myself teary-eyed by the film's message, but not where I was intended to become emotional, which was at the end 'speech' Renee gives, in which she admonishes her audience that we shouldn't care what we look like.
 I would have rather she said that we shouldn't care what others think about what we look like.

 I don't believe 'caring what you look like' is a bad thing.
-It can be important in many aspects of life, job interviews, attracting like-minded friends, self-respect, self-expression, dignity, personal pride, etc. But I did appreciate the films attempt at saying looks aren't everything and attitude matters.
+It can be important in many aspects of life, job interviews, attracting like-minded friends, self-respect, self-expression, dignity, personal pride, etc. But I did appreciate the film's attempt at saying looks aren't everything and attitude matters.

 So then where did I get teary eyed in this movie?
 During the first half, when Renee, now seeing herself as beautiful, was so happy!
 She was enjoying each day in a new light.
 The reactions of those around her didn't all change, she still had snobby girls looking down at her for not being model material, but her reaction to them changed.
 Instead of responding with shame or anger, as before, Renee was simply oblivious to their reactions.
-I suppose I got teary-eyed because I wished all girls could have this assurance in themselves, this ability to not internalize the judgement or animosity of others.
+I suppose I got teary-eyed because I wished all girls could have this assurance, this ability to not internalize the judgement or animosity of others.